microsoft/msbuild-lab335-agentic-rag/lab/exercise-4-enable-agentic-features.md

 1. Make sure you completed Step 1 and the app is deployed with agentic features.

+1. Before running evaluation with agentic features, make sure to run the app locally.
+Open the terminal in VS Code, run the following commands to start the app locally:

+    +++cd app+++

+    +++./start.ps1+++

-1. Run the evaluator on your app by running the following command in the terminal:
+1. Open a new terminal while your app is running locally and run the evaluator on your app by copying the following command in the terminal:

     +++*python evals/evaluate.py --numquestions=5 --resultsdir=evals/results/firstfive-agentic*+++